Catherine Hoggle, the Clarksburg Mom Charged with Murdering Her Toddlers, Deemed Competent to Stand Trial

 A follow-up status hearing is scheduled for Dec.
 23.

-As the prime suspect for more than a decade, Hoggle was initially charged with child neglect, obstruction, and finally, murder.
-However, a Montgomery County grand jury indicted Catherine Hoggle on two counts of murder in connection with the disappearance of her two children, Sarah, aged 3 at the time, and Jacob,2, and first charged in 2017– three years after the toddlers had went missing.
+As the prime suspect for more than a decade, Hoggle was initially charged with child neglect, obstruction and finally, murder.
+However, a Montgomery County grand jury indicted Hoggle on two counts of murder in connection with the disappearance of her two children, Sarah, 3 , and Jacob, 2, in 2017—three years after the toddlers had gone missing.

 Related Articles